Johnstown, Pennsylvania -

 This statue -- not the dog itself -- survived the Johnstown flood, and has become an appreciated civic icon.

-- A replica still stands downtown, in a tiny park on the northwest corner of Main and Market Sts.
-The original statue has been restored and is temporarily in a storefront window across from the train station.
+A replica still stands downtown, in a tiny park on the northwest corner of Main and Market Sts.
+The original statue stands about a mile downriver, in the lobby of the town's Heritage Discovery Center, at the intersection of 7th St. and Hwy 56/Broad St.

 Visitor Tips and News About Morley's Dog